NRSA Individual Postdoctoral Fellowships FAQs (F32)

 Yes.
 In most cases, your business office will issue the IRS Form 1099 that you'll need when you file your tax return.

 If you have other applications pending, you will have to withdraw those applications before you can accept an NRSA fellowship.
 Your program director will ask for copies of the letters that you write to withdraw your other fellowship applications.
 If you are anticipating a decision from another funding source soon, you may want to wait until you hear from that funding source before you accept or reject the offer from NIH.
-Your program director will tell you how long s/he can wait for you to make a decision.
+Your program director will tell you how long s/he can wait for you to decide.

 Ask your program director when decisions are likely to be made about NRSA fellowships and the probability that your application will be funded.
 If you are likely to be offered a fellowship, your program director can calculate what your term and stipend would be.

-Send a letter, countersigned by an authorized representative from your institution's Office of Sponsored Research, requesting your application be withdrawn to your assigned NIGMS program director.
-The letter can be scanned, uploaded and sent as a PDF to the program director's e-mail address located in your eRA Commons account.
+Send a letter to your assigned NIGMS program director, countersigned by an authorized representative from your institution's Office of Sponsored Research, requesting your application be withdrawn.
+The letter can be scanned, uploaded, and sent as a PDF to the program director's e-mail address located in your eRA Commons account.
+See Withdraw Your Application | Grants & Funding for more details.

-The Notice of Research Fellowship Award (NRFA) will be automatically e-mailed to your institution's Office of Sponsored Programs and available through their eRA Commons account.
+The Notice of Award (NoA) will be automatically e-mailed to your institution's Office of Sponsored Programs and available through their eRA Commons account.
 After receiving the Fellowship Award Notice, you may activate your fellowship by following the instructions for submitting the Activation Notice and Payback agreement, which are found in the Terms and Conditions section of the NRFA.
 These instructions include the links to the forms you'll need.

 You can activate (start) your fellowship any time within 6 months of the date on which the Notice of Research Fellowship Award was issued, except between October 1 and November 15.
 Talk to your sponsor about the best time to activate your fellowship.
 Activating it quickly may be preferable if money is tight in the lab.
 Conversely, if you activate your fellowship late, you may be able to extend your time in your sponsor's lab.
 The term of your fellowship will be the same, regardless of when you activate it.

-If you know when you're offered the fellowship that you want to activate it as soon as possible, tell your program director when you accept the offer, so that s/he can let your grants management specialist know.
+If you know when you're offered the fellowship that you want to activate it as soon as possible, tell your program director when you accept the offer so that s/he can let your grants management specialist know.
 Depending on how busy your grants management specialist is, s/he may be able to expedite the award.

 If circumstances beyond your control prevent you from being able to activate your fellowship within 6 months, you can request an extension of the activation period.
 Your request should be in the form of a letter signed by you and countersigned by your sponsor and by the appropriate institutional official.
 In the letter, you should explain the circumstances justifying the request and specify the date to which you'd like the activation period to be extended.
 When choosing a date, keep in mind that you will not be able to activate your fellowship between October 1 and November 15.
-The letter should be faxed to your grants management specialist.
+The letter should be emailed to your grants management specialist named in Section 9 ("Awarding Agency Contact Information") of the Notice of Award.
 If your request is approved, a revised Notice of Research Fellowship Award with a new "latest activation date" will be issued.

 For every month of NRSA postdoctoral support, up to 12 months, you incur an obligation to pay back that support.
 You can fulfill that obligation by continuing the fellowship for 12 additional months or by doing biomedical research-related activities while you are not supported by the fellowship.
 One month of payback is required for every month in which you incur a payback application.
+See 11.3.13 Reporting Requirements and 11.4.3 Payback for more details.

 Yes.
 At the end of every year of fellowship support except for the last one, you are required to submit a progress report.
 Your progress report is due 2 months before your next year of support is scheduled to begin.
 Your institution will submit the progress report, but it is your responsibility to write the narrative describing your progress.
 It is your sponsor's responsibility to provide a written evaluation of your accomplishments.